data-mining-kth/graph-spectra/README.md

 L = D^(-1/2)*A*D^(-1/2); % Laplacian matrix
 [Vl,Dl] = eig(L); % Get eigenvectors and eigenvalues of L
 ```
-The eigenvectors of L are used to compute the Fiedler vector.
+The eigenvectors of L are used to compute the Fiedler vector, corresponding to the second smallest eigenvalue of the Laplacian matrix and returning a representation of the transition between clusters.

+Secondly, we compute _Y_ by normalizing the matrix _X_ with k largest eigenvectors.
+By applying the function `kmeans()` we obrain a column vector of indeces numbered 1 to 4, representing element in row _i_ belonging to a specific cluster.
+The result is then plotted in the figure below.

 ```
-% Fiedler Vector is the vector corresponding to the second smallest eigenvalue of the Laplacian matrix, L fiedlerVec = Vl(:,2); sorted_fielderVec = sort(fiedlerVec);
+fiedlerVec = Vl(:,2);
+sorted_fielderVec = sort(fiedlerVec);
 figure;